scoskey/m189/syllabus.md

 ## Course topics

-As a backdrop for learning about mathematical statements and proofs, we will explore the basics of a few different areas of mathematics: logic, set theory, functions and relations, elementary number theory, and graph theory.
+As a backdrop for learning about mathematical statements and proofs, we will explore the basics of a few different areas of mathematics: logic, sets, functions, number theory, and graph theory.

 ## Rough plan